joeworkman/patchy/README.md

 ## Why Patchy?

-Apache and Nginx are both first-class web servers for PHP.
-Most local PHP dev environments — Valet, Herd, Lando — happen to default to Nginx + PHP-FPM.
+Most local PHP dev environments — Valet, Herd, Lando — happen to default to Nginx.
 That's a great fit for some stacks; it's the wrong fit for others.
-If your production runs on Apache, or your app expects `.htaccess` and `mod_rewrite` to Just Work — [Total CMS](https://github.com/totalcms/cms), WordPress, Drupal, Symfony with the Apache pack, or any of the countless PHP apps that target Apache — you want a local dev environment that matches.
+If your production runs on Apache, or your app expects `.htaccess` to Just Work — [Total CMS](https://github.com/totalcms/cms), WordPress, Drupal, Symfony with the Apache pack, or any of the countless PHP apps that target Apache — you want a local dev environment that matches.

 Patchy is that environment: **Apache 2 + mod_php**, local HTTPS, friendly `.test` hostnames, one command per site.